-Literacy for Democracy (LFD) works in economically disadvantaged and transitional communities to improve children's and adolescents’ literacy and academic achievement through service learning engagement with university teacher education students.
+Literacy for Democracy (LFD) was a project of the Center that worked in economically disadvantaged and transitional communities to improve children's and adolescents’ literacy and academic achievement through service learning engagement with university teacher education students.

-University teacher education students earn credit for working with grades 3-12 students on service learning projects identified by community stakeholders.
-As these groups of students collaborate, the teacher education students support younger students’ reading and writing with explicit tutoring and literacy strategies.
+University teacher education students earned credit for working with grades 3-12 students on service learning projects identified by community stakeholders.
+As these groups of students collaborated, the teacher education students supported younger students’ reading and writing with explicit tutoring and literacy strategies.
 Project outcomes are shared with the community on the LFD website.

 Literacy for Democracy seeks to: